deficollective/defiscan/src/content/protocols/euler/euler.md

 Each Vaults has configured an `EulerRouter` immutably which dispatches calls to get quotes for asset pricing to price adapters which wrap around price feeds from different vendors.
 Each `EulerRouter` is governed and exposes permissions to update the price adapters and therefore the underlying price feeds and pricing mechanisms. (**who owns the permissions in the EulerRouters?**)

- The [SnapshotRegistry (oracleAdapterRegistry)](https://etherscan.io/address/0xA084A7F49723E3cc5722E052CF7fce910E7C5Fe6) maintained by [Euler Labs](https://etherscan.io/address/0xB1345E7A4D35FB3E6bF22A32B3741Ae74E5Fba27) whitelists approved oracle adapters through `add` and `revoke` functions.
+The [SnapshotRegistry (oracleAdapterRegistry)](https://etherscan.io/address/0xA084A7F49723E3cc5722E052CF7fce910E7C5Fe6) maintained by [Euler Labs](https://etherscan.io/address/0xB1345E7A4D35FB3E6bF22A32B3741Ae74E5Fba27) maintains a reference list of approved oracle adapters through add and revoke functions, but the EulerRouter does not verify adapter approval before using configured oracles.
+However, users are informed on the Euler App if oracle adapters satisfy certain checks.

 ### Fee Configuration